PEI-Education/starter-repo-handlebars/README.md

 ## Current Report Cards (Branches)

 - PSB Intermediate Report Card, 3-term version (currently on pei-test1)
-- PSB Intermediate Report Card, 4-term version
+- PSB Intermediate Report Card, 4-term version (ready to deploy to pei-test1)
+- CSLF Intermediate Report Card (ready to deploy to test)
 ## To start new report card project

 Originally started with a modified version of [Tania Rascia](https://www.taniarascia.com)'s [webpack Boilerplate](https://github.com/taniarascia/webpack-boilerplate), which got us around an blocking error around require.js and a conflict with something already running on PowerSchool.

-To add a new report card, create a new branch from Master and switch to it.
-Once your development is complete, copy the 'dist' folder to the plugin and rename it appropriately.
-You will need to add it to the navigation and group functions page fragments.

-To view the code for different report cards, switch between branches.
+Note: Updated Webpack config to support multiple entry points, so all report cards can live together easily.

 Code for the PS plugin will be maintained in the [Report Card Plugin repo](https://github.com/ubershibs/pei_report_card_plugin).